vaishleshik/eeg_movement_prediction/README.md

 1. to compile available EEG data in an appropriate format fir for machine learning libraries; one open source dataset is here: https://www.physionet.org/content/eegmmidb/1.0.0/
 2. to make predictions from this data, as regards to what kind of movement the person was __thinking of__ when the ECG was recorded.

-The implications are, of course, a lot many.
-Mind-controlled devices, for example.
-Prosthetic arms and legs which take direct orders from brain.
-And so on.

 Writing in a train.
 Still trying to gather how the data is formatted (?
 EDF files) and how to read them in python.